boolsi/boolsi/README.md

 `$ boolsi simulate examples/example1.yaml -t 5`

-Because input file `example1.yaml` specifies multiple initial states (by using keyword `any` for node `C`), BoolSi will run separate simulation for each of them (`A: 0, B: 1, C: 0` and `A: 0, B: 1, C: 1`):
+Because the input file `example1.yaml` specifies multiple initial states (by using keyword `any` for node `C`), BoolSi will run separate simulation for each of them (`A: 0, B: 1, C: 0` and `A: 0, B: 1, C: 1`):